-If you use or own an air weapon, you need to license it by 31 December 2016, as part of new laws.
+If you use or own an air weapon, you need to license it.

 Exemptions may apply (this means you don't need a licence) in certain situations, including if you're:

 - a member of an air weapon club and only use a gun at the club or events linked to the club

 - a member of a cadet corps and only use a gun for specific activities linked to the corps

 - using a recreational shooting facility

 If you want to know more about the exemptions from needing an air weapons licence, visit legislation.gov.uk